fivetran/dbt_aws_cloud_cost/README.md

 The main focus of the package is to transform the core object tables into analytics-ready models, including:
 <!--section="aws_cloud_cost_model"-->
-  - Materializes [AWS Cloud Cost staging tables](https://fivetran.github.io/dbt_aws_cloud_cost/#!/overview/aws_cloud_cost_source/models/?g_v=1) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/aws-cost-report/#schemainformation).
-These staging tables clean, test, and prepare your AWS Cloud Cost data from [Fivetran's connector](https://fivetran.com/docs/applications/aws-cost-report) for analysis by doing the following:
+  - Materializes [AWS Cloud Cost staging tables](https://fivetran.github.io/dbt_aws_cloud_cost/#!/overview/aws_cloud_cost/models/?g_v=1) which leverage data in the format described by the [AWS Cost & Usage Report](https://docs.aws.amazon.com/cur/latest/userguide/table-dictionary-cur2.html).
+These staging tables clean, test, and prepare your AWS Cloud Cost data from [Fivetran's connector](https://fivetran.com/docs/connectors/applications/aws-cost-report) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
       - Primary keys are renamed from `id` to `<table name>_id`.
-      - Foreign key names explicitly map onto their related tables (ie `owner_id` -> `owner_user_id`).
-      - Datetime fields are renamed to `<event happened>_at`.
+      - Redundant column names are shortened (ex: `bill_bill_type` -> `bill_type`).
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
   - Generates a comprehensive data dictionary of your AWS Cloud Cost data through the [dbt docs site](https://fivetran.github.io/dbt_aws_cloud_cost/).
-  - [Insert additional custom details here.]
+  - Takes latest version of billing month report exports.

-> This package does not apply freshness tests to source data due to the variability of survey cadences.
+> This package does not apply freshness tests.

 <!--section="aws_cloud_cost_model"-->
 The following table provides a detailed list of all models materialized within this package by default.